guardianproject/orbot-apple/README.md

 - `orbot:show`
   Will just start the Orbot app.

+- `orbot:start`
+  Will start the Network Extension, if not already started.

 - `orbot:show.settings`
-  Will show the `SettingsViewController`, where users can edit their Tor node configuration.
+  Will show the `SettingsViewController`, where users can edit their Tor configuration.

 - `orbot:show.bridges`
   Will show the `BridgeConfViewController`, where users can change their bridge configuration.